Looking for a Lost Pebble

 Black and White Playground

-Enamel paint (playground facility changes its color from black to white every four months)
+Enamel paint (playground facility changes the color from black to white every 4 months)

 Abrupt Lookout Station